 Half Moon Bay shooting suspect Chunli Zhao sobs in court during hearing on media access

+San Mateo County Judge Elizabeth K. Lee on Friday issued a gag order prohibiting prosecuting and defense attorneys, as well as the alleged killer and the county Sheriff's Office, from talking to reporters about the facts of the case or sharing opinions about what happened.
+They can still discuss rulings that were made in open court and the procedural status of upcoming hearings.

+Earlier, the judge granted a request from defense attorneys to restrict remote access to court records.

-REDWOOD CITY -- Accused Half Moon Bay killer Chunli Zhao sobbed quietly Friday as a San Mateo County judge considered a gag order and other media restrictions as the mass shooting case works its way to trial.
+Accused Half Moon Bay killer Chunli Zhao sobbed quietly as the judge considered issuing the gag order and other media restrictions.

 Wearing a mask and dressed in an orange jail jumpsuit, Zhao rode an emotional rollercoaster as he sat next to and spoke with defense attorney Jonathan McDougall during a morning hearing that was continued into the late afternoon.